 \subsubsection{Greedy}

-For the greedy planner, we iterated through each cell within the search bounds and calculated the reward for a given cell $i$ as $g_i = R(X_i) / d_i$ where $R(X_i)$ is given through \eqref{equ:reward} and $d_i$ represents the Euclidean distance between the current position the robot at the current time $t$ and the closest viewpoint to the cell.
+For the greedy planner, we iterated through each cell within the search bounds and calculated the reward for a given cell $i$ as $g_i = R(X_i) / d_i$ where $R(X_i)$ is given through \eqref{equ:reward} and $d_i$ represents the Euclidean distance between the current position of the robot at the current time $t$ and the closest viewpoint to the cell.
 To compute this viewpoint, the yaw between the current pose of the robot and the intersected cell is first calculated.
-Using the robot's sensor configuration and this yaw, $x$ and $y$ coordinates are calculated that view the cell at the desired flight altitude.
+Using this yaw angle, the robot's sensor configuration, and the desired flight altitude, we calculate the $x$ and $y$ coordinates that results in viewing the cell.
 With this formulation, the planner prioritizes regions with a high ratio of entropy to distance.
-This can lead to locally optimal choices that contradict with paths that lead to higher information gain over the entire trajectory.
+This prioritization can lead to locally optimal choices that contradict with paths that lead to higher information gain over the entire trajectory.